thisdwhitley/ansible-role-satellite/README.md

   is a step that waits for you to register the new system (dangit)
 - You need to download **manifest** and name it as `/tmp/manifest.zip` on the system invoking the role/playbook (there is a task to wait for this)
+- Patience.
+It takes a while to sync repositories and publish content views

 Role Variables
 --------------